AnthonyArfaux/htrdr_kmin/README.md

    shape, described by a triangular mesh, with the possibility of using an arbitrary number of materials.
 The radiative properties of a gas mixture must be provided on a tetrahedral mesh, using the k-distribution spectral model.
-The radiative properties of an arbitrary number of aerosol modes can also be provided on their individual tetrahedral mesh.
+The radiative properties of an arbitrary number of aerosol and hydrometeores can also be provided on their individual tetrahedral mesh.
    Calculations can be made for both internal and external radiation sources.
    In the case of an external source, a sphere of arbitrary size and position is used.
-This sphere can radiate as a Planck source at a specified brightness temperature, or using a high-resolution radiance spectrum.
+This sphere can radiate as a Planck source at a specified brightness temperature, or be associated with a high-resolution radiance spectrum.

 Since any radiative transfer observable is expressed as an integral of the intensity, and since there is a strict equivalence between the integral to be